Debbie L. DeVries, MA, LMHC

 Counseling and Psychotherapy

-Welcome, my practice is fully virtual allowing me the ability to offer Washington State residents convenient, individual counseling and psychotherapy sessions right where you are at which creates comfort during your healing.
-It is my hope that this allows you greater access to counseling services.
-If this is new to you, let me reassure you that I'm experienced in cultivating authentic connection and a warm, supportive therapeutic environment.
+My practice is fully virtual, providing Washington State residents convenient, individual counseling and psychotherapy sessions from wherever you feel most comfortable.
+This flexibility supports your healing and allows greater access to counseling services.
+If virtual therapy is new to you, let me reassure you that I'm experienced in cultivating authentic connection and a warm, supportive therapeutic environment.

 I serve adults ages 21 and over.